And that’s an eMail!

 - The size of the attachment.
 I advise keeping the attachment sizes as low as possible.
 Some mail servers might keep restrictions on attachments like a maximum of 5 MB to a maximum of 25MB, etc.

-- Attach only the relevant documents or the documents they have asked for and remove any attachments from the thread that is no longer needed in the newer emails.
+- Attach only the relevant documents or the documents they have asked for and remove any attachments from the thread that are no longer needed in the newer emails.

 - Ensure the attachments are attached before hitting the send button.